NOAA-OWP/nwm-post-processing/Configuration.md

 | profile_path               | `PP_PROFILE_PATH`               | `${PP_RESOURCE_PATH}/profiles`                        | Where to find product Profiles                                                     | The most important directory configuration.
 If a profile is not in this directory, it will not run                                                                                                                                   |

 ## Best Practices

+### Favor settings over profile configurations

+These settings can and **should** be used within Profiles.
+Favor referencing the settings within your Profile configurations over putting in full or partial paths. `"{mask_path}/serfc.nc"` is more likely to be usable across all environments, whereas `"resources/masks/serfc.nc"` may work in dev but not prod and vice versa.

 ### Capitalization